 It’s a very wet mix even after you add in the cheese.
 You’ll want to spoon it into your donut pan carefully.
 If you overfill a bit and it cooks over the top of where the donut hole is do not worry.
 You can scrape it aside after it’s done cooking.
 Try not to overfill it though to avoid this.

 Loosen the edges and let cool for a good 10 mins.
 Then you can take parchment paper and lay over top, flip your pan over and let them fall out.
-These came out a tad darker then I like.
-I originally cooked these at 375 degrees for 20-25 mins but that was not long enough. i have adjusted the temperature to a higher heat and a longer cook time to get the more golden look that you see in the mini muffins.
+These came out a tad darker than I like.
+I originally cooked these at 375 degrees for 20-25 mins but that was not long enough.
+I have adjusted the temperature to a higher heat and a longer cook time to get the more golden look that you see in the mini muffins.
 When they are dark golden brown but not burnt then it’s ready!

 - 2 eggs

 - 1 cup Cauliflower riced

 - 3/4-1 tsp Garlic powder (depending on preference)

 - 1 large slice tomato diced

 - Combine all your ingredients and mix well.

 - Bake at 400 degrees for 30 minutes.

 - You want the edges to crisp up really good to get that fantastic crust taste.
 The donut pan allows them to have the crisp all the way around.
 This was so good I had a hard time stopping at 4!